ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ### Create a Cloudant Service using the CRDs

 There are great instructions in the **Requirements** section of the installed operator.
-Below is my experience:
+Below is my experience in the shell:

 1. List the resource groups